johnmdusel/BernoulliBall/README.md

 # BernoulliBall

-## Purpose
-A web app for maintaining and visualizing an estimate of the probability of success for Bernoulli trials.
-I am using this project to learn about frontend+backend development concepts.
+A web app for maintaining and visualizing an estimate of the success rate`p` for Bernoulli trials.
+We are unsure about the true value of the success rate and represent this uncertainty in a Bayesian fashion.

+###### I am using this project to learn about full-stack development concepts.

 ---

+## Branch `evaluation-mode` (under development)

+Development branch for "evaluation mode" feature.
+The user will use a selector to run the app in "estimation mode" or "evaluation mode".

+---

 ## Key Features

-1. **Estimate Structure:**
+### **Estimation Mode**

+We're un
-   - The estimation of the success rate is made using a Beta prior distribution with a Bernoulli likelihood function.
+The app estimates of the success rate is made using a Beta prior distribution with a Bernoulli likelihood function.
+To get an estimate the user enters:
-   - An estimate is defined by:

  - The *number of successes/failures*.
-These are the Beta distribution's parameters.
+These are used to set the posterior Beta distribution's parameters.

  - *Confidence level*: 1%–99%.
+In the backend, this is used for the mass of the posterior highest density interval (HDI)

+The returned estimate comprises:

  - A *range of most likely success rates*.
-This is the posterior highest density interval (HDI).
+The HDI itself.

  - The *most likely success rate*.
-This is the mode of the posterior Beta distribution.
+The mode of the posterior Beta distribution.

+### **Evaluation Mode**

+In evaluation mode the user enters:

+- A requirement for the probability of success, *e.g.*,`p > 0.8`.
+Later, I might expand the user's options for specifying a requirement.
+Theoretically, any subset of [0, 1] will do.
+- A confidence level, *e.g.*, 95%.

+The app will determine whether---at the given confidence level---the probability of success
+- passes the requirement
+- fails the requirement
+- is indeterminate in the sense that further observations are needed to reach a definitive conclusion

+The calculation is a Bayesian variant of the classical sequential probability ration test (SPRT) of Wald.

-2. **Data Visualization:**
+### **Data Visualization:**
 The UI shows:
 	- A plot of the posterior PDF.
 	 - The mode is visually indicated on the plot.
 	 - The HDI is shown as a highlighted region on the horizontal axis.
 	- A textual summary of the estimate.

-3. **User Interaction:**
+### **User Interaction:**
    - Adjustable number of successes/failures.
    - Adjustable confidence level.
    - Session-based and anonymous.
 No authentication, persistence, import, or export.